iifl-logo

 Internal Control systems and their adequacy

 FACT is having an Internal Control System, commensurate with the size, scale and complexity of its operations.
-The Internal Audit wing of FACT headed by Deputy General Manager (Internal Audit), monitors and evaluates the efficacy and adequacy of Internal Control System in the Company.
+The Internal Audit wing of FACT, headed by the Company Secretary monitors and evaluates the ef cacy and adequacy of Internal Control System in the Company.
 The observations and recommendations of internal audit along with corrective action thereon are presented to the Audit Committee of the Board.
 Based on the recommendation of Internal Audit, the functional heads take necessary corrective action in their functional area, thereby strengthening internal control.

 Performance of the Company Financial performance